pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * required: **false**
   * default: `ic_launcher`

-  Name of icon which should be used to show in notification's content view.
+  Name of the icon which should be used to show in notification's content view.
 * `lights`
   * type: `Number[]`
   * required: **false**